 Our strategy is adaptable to changing market environments, subject to compliance with the income and other tests that allows us to continue to qualify and maintain our qualification as a REIT for U.S. federal income tax purposes and to maintain our exclusion from regulation as an investment company under the Investment Company Act.
 As a result, our acquisition and management decisions depend on prevailing market conditions, and our targeted investments may vary over time in response to market conditions.
 We may change our strategy and policies without a vote of our stockholders.
 Moreover, although our independent directors will periodically review our investment guidelines and our portfolio, they generally will not review particular proposed asset acquisitions or asset management decisions.
 See "- Investment Guidelines."

 Our Portfolio

-The following graphic outlines the carrying value of our portfolio of mortgage loan assets and single-family and smaller commercial properties as of year end 2016, 2015 and 2014:
+The following table outlines the carrying value of our portfolio of mortgage loan assets and single-family and smaller commercial properties as of December 31, 2017 and 2016 (\$ in millions):